 How long will it take to complete the background check?

 Generally, we return comprehensive background checks in two or three business days.
 Some checks such as credit reports and other database-related checks can be completed on the same business day.

 Does a criminal background check include checking into a person’s credit rating and personal finances?

 No. The background checks that are looking for criminal information will generally only report criminal indictments.

-The procedure is non-intrusive and respects your applicants’ privacy rights.
+The procedure is non-intrusive and respects your applicant’s’ privacy rights.
 Good applicants are also anxious to work with qualified co-workers in a safe workplace.
-Also, applicants can The Fair Credit get a copy of the report with proper identification for free by calling 888-636-3693.
+Also, applicants can get a copy of the report with proper identification free of charge by calling 1 (888) 636-3693.

 What is FCRA?

 Reporting Act (FCRA) is a federal law that covers all aspects of credit reporting and promotes the privacy and accuracy of consumer reports.
 The FCRA was amended in 2004 by the Fair and Accurate Credit Transactions Act (FACTA), which added new sections to FCRA.
 They are often referred to interchangeably.
 This act gives applicants the right to dispute information on their reports.
 It primarily helps applicants and consumers by forcing consumer reporting agencies to keep their records up-to-date and accurate.